 While I love these pancakes fresh from the skillet, these also reheat well, so they’re a great recipe to make on a Sunday and then enjoy throughout the week!
 Plus, they’re one of the few foods my picky toddler will eat, so we make pancakes a lot!

 If you’re looking for a high-protein option, try my cottage cheese pancakes.
-Or if you need a gluten-free recipe, try these gluten free blueberry pancakes!
+Need a vegan option?
+Try my vegan sheet pan pancakes.
+If you need a gluten-free recipe, try these gluten free blueberry pancakes!

 Lemon Blueberry Pancake Ingredients